 Regardless of regions and industries, any organization doing business today is facing greater uncertainty and an accelerated pace of change.
 Globalization, digitalization, and consumer empowerment are some of the drivers that are compelling organizations and companies to execute in an increasingly complex world.
 In such a challenging environment, business success — survival, even — hinges upon the ability for the firm to reconcile long-term thinking and strategic planning with responsiveness to the frequent twists and turns of daily business requirements.

-This is a significant challenge for senior executives, who need to make sure that:
+This is a significant challenge for senior executives, who need to ensure:

-- The strategic plans and programs that are defined at the C-suite level and designed to prepare the business for the future are properly implemented;
+- Proper implementation of the strategic plans and programs defined at the C-suite level and designed to prepare the business for the future

-- They get the information they need in order to perform the adjustments and course corrections that are required to enable the business to carry through strategic initiatives successfully.
+- They have the necessary information to perform the adjustments and course corrections required to successfully carry out strategic initiatives

 Accordingly, a Project Management Office has become a key differentiator for any project-focused business.